millsh56/JS-Game-Project/README.md

 # # Game Logic

 ```
+Oh no! looks like you are trapped in the cat cafe!!
+You'll have to survive the night and keep the cats at bay until daylight.
-trapped in the cat cafe, there are three doors with cats at each you must push a button to feed each cat when it meows. or something of the sort...
+There are three doors with cats at each door.
+You must click on the cats to feed each cat when it meows. or something of the sort...
 if you do not feed the cat it gets red and angry and at a certain point will attack

 three attacks resutls in a loss

 surviving for a set time results in a win!

 in the works! but

-The control panel enables the player to feed angry cats, one at a time.
-There are three buttons on the panel.
-One for each cat.